 Although most student loans come with a grace period of 6 to 9 months before you have to begin payments, it would be good to start paying early to reduce interest.
 Besides, most student loans have no minimum amount or penalty for early repayment.

-As a female college student, you can use the money from egg donation to pay fees, tuition, or buy books instead of seeking a loan.
+As a female college student, you can use the money from oocyte donation to pay fees, tuition, or buy books instead of seeking a loan.

-Since donors are eligible to donate multiple times, egg donation can be an excellent source of income to depend on while in college.
+Since donors are eligible to donate multiple times, donation can be an excellent source of income to depend on while in college.

 A Brief Overview of the Egg Donation Process

 Now let’s give you a quick summary of the egg donation process.
 As we said earlier, donating eggs, even multiple times, does not impact your future fertility or ability to bear your own children.
 Your body has thousands of potential eggs stored in your ovaries, and their quality remains generally unchanged during the period you’re eligible to donate.